antonismpats/PasswordGenerator/README.md

 -.container button: Styling for the buttons, including background color, text color, font size, padding, and cursor style. <br />

--#copyMessage: Styling for the copy message display area, setting its initial display to none, position, background color,  <br />
-text color, border radius, and positioning in the center of the screen.
+-#copyMessage: Styling for the copy message display area, setting its initial display to none, position, background color, text color, border radius, and positioning in the center of the screen.